Military acquisition: In the United States

 Because of the size and scope of such a bureaucracy, the US Department of Defense instituted an extensive training program, known as the Defense Acquisition University.

 In Canada

-In Canada, military acquisition falls under three separate government departments: the Public Services and Procurement Canada (PSPC); the Department of National Defence (DND); Innovation, Science and Economic Development (ISED).
+In Canada, responsibility for military acquisition is shatred between three separate government departments: Public Services and Procurement Canada (PSPC); the Department of National Defence (DND); and Innovation, Science and Economic Development (ISED).